RomeHein/ESPecial/README.md

 - [x] Mqtt client: publish/subscribe pin state, actions.

-- [x] Wifi manager: gives a way to easily set your esp32 to your network.
+- [x] Wifi: Setting up ESPecial to your local network is easy: at first ESPecial will set a WIFI network in AP mode allowing you to access all features and set your esp32 to your local.

 - [x] Easy installation via [ESPInstaller](https://github.com/RomeHein/ESPInstaller): No dependencies or extra tools to install.